Delemangi/prepis/readme.md

 Unfortunately there is no straightforward way to find the magic numbers, so you'll just have to try a few times until you're happy.
 The default configuration given above should be good for most cases.

+For single 1080p monitor setups, the `x` setting should be 180.
+For dual 1080p monitor setups, the `x` settings should be 360.

 ## Shortcuts

 * Move to left image: `a`, `left arrow`